RonanQuill96/Portfolio/README.md

 2) Each folder contains a ".sln" file which can be opened in Microsoft Visual Studio 2019.
 3) Compile with C++17 enabled.

 ### SIMD Math Library
 A basic SIMD math library which contains implementations of a 4D Vector, 4x4 Matrix and associated methods.
 This library also contains a basic test suite to ensure correct functionality.

 ### Thread Pool
-A lightweight header only C++ thread pool to allow easy use of thread pool.
+A lightweight header only C++ thread pool to allow easy use of thread pools in a project.

 ### Software Based Ray Tracer
 A software based ray tracer created with C++ which renders individual frames of a provided scene.
 This is a basic ray tracer developed to familiarise myself with the techniques used when created ray tracing software.